Ingredient Notes

 - 4 large eggs

-- 1 Tbsp fresh dill chopped, plus more for serving
+- 1 Tbsp fresh dill, chopped, plus more for serving

 - pinch of red pepper flakes

-- maldon sea salt or truffle salt
+- flaky sea salt

 Instructions

-- Make two small wells in each dish, then carefully pour an egg into each.
+- Bake the shirred eggs.
+Make two small wells in each dish, then carefully pour an egg into each.
 Drizzle the remaining cream over the egg whites, being careful not to cover the yolks.
 Bake for 12-15 minutes, or until egg whites are set and the yolks are cooked to your liking.
 Top with fresh dill, red pepper flakes, and a sprinkle of maldon sea salt or truffle salt.
 Serve immediately.

 […] Creamy baked eggs with spring asparagus […]